nowhoops/linux-course/h3-WebServer.md

 **Conclusion**: Everyting is working  as it should

-Step c) Replacerf Default Page with Name-Based Virtual Host
+## c) Replacerf Default Page with Name-Based Virtual Host
 1. Created new directory for the site

 mkdir -p ~/public_html/hattu.example.com